 Boots on the Ground, Booths in the Community

 He’s not hiding behind press releases or social media posts.
-He has a booth, and he’s out in the community saying, “Need to talk?
-Let’s talk.”
+He has a booth, and he’s out in the community saying: need to talk?
+Let’s talk.

 This campaign isn’t built on polished consultants or big-dollar donors.
-It’s built on truth, humility, lived experience, and relentless dedication to people who are too often ignored, those navigating recovery, reentry, and resistance.
+It’s built on truth, humility, lived experience, and relentless dedication to people who are too often ignored: those navigating recovery, reentry, and resistance.

 Why This Matters

 We live in a time when most candidates talk “community engagement” but won’t return a constituent’s email.
 Robert Gray has lived the very challenges Kalamazoo faces: violence, addiction, incarceration, and systemic neglect.
-He doesn’t just understand those issues, he survived them, and he spends his time helping others survive too.
+He doesn’t just understand those issues.
+He survived them.
+And he spends his time helping others survive too.

 And now, he wants to bring that spirit of service into City Hall.